Finding the Mapleton Tramline today

 1940 AERIAL PHOTOGRAPH ULTRA CLOSE-UP OF THE SITE OF PHOTO 36

-At this point (marked with the left-hand orange dot on photo 37) the route has turned through a right-angle and now runs north-west along a promontory into rural residential properties.
+At this point (marked with the left-hand orange dot on photo 38) the route has turned through a right-angle and now runs north-west along a high spur or promontory into rural residential properties.
 From here on it crosses such private land, until nearly at Mapleton.
-It climbs along the side of the promontory until it reaches the end (marked with the right-hand orange dot).
-The route then turns sharply left through 180 degrees and heads south-east along the western slope of the promontory.
+It climbs along the side of the spur until it reaches the end (marked with the right-hand orange dot).
+The route then turns sharply left through 180 degrees and heads south-east along the western slope of the spur.

 1940 AERIAL PHOTOGRAPH OF THE ROUTE SHOWING THE CLIMB ALONG THE PROMONTORY IN PHOTO 38 (above) TO DOIG'S POINT AND PHOTO